 The Ensemble La Favorita was founded in 2016 by a number of students and alumni of the Royal Conservatoire of The Hague and the Conservatorium van Amsterdam and as a very international ensemble, includes members from Italy, Hungary, Germany and the Netherlands.
 As a group, La Favorita has received coaching in the field of historical informed performance and chamber music from early music specialists such as Fabio Bonizzoni, Eric Hoeprich, Enrico Gatti, Mike Fentross, Peter Van Heyghen and Raquel Andueza.
 The name of the Ensemble reflects the spirit behind a great number of compositions written for the Habsburg Court in Vienna in the 18th century, often written to celebrate and honour aristocratic women (or the Empress herself, the Favourite) and special occasions related to these women, such as births, weddings, coronations or name-days.

 In 2017 La Favorita has performed for the Utrecht Early Music Festival (fringe), MABruges (fringe) and has been chosen together with few other selected emerging groups, to participate in the International Young Artist’s Presentation in Antwerp where it has performed within the Laus Polyphoniae festival.
-In 2018 the group performed for the prestigious italian early music festival “Antiqua”, the concert series of the “Accademia Villa Bossi”, the “Utrecht Early Music Festival (fringe)” and the opening concert of the chamber music festival “Kamerklanken” in ‘s Hertogenbosch and several other concert seasons throughout the Netherlands.
+The group performed for the prestigious italian early music festival “Antiqua”, the concert series of the “Accademia Villa Bossi”, the “Utrecht Early Music Festival (fringe)”, the opening concert of the chamber music festival “Kamerklanken” in ‘s Hertogenbosch and several other concert seasons throughout the Netherlands.